-Before flying in, take to heart a little basic information and pick up a few tips from six-million-mile traveler Joe Calloway. → Note: Flying into the Nashville Airport (designated with the code BNA for Berry-Nashville Airport), you'll see a mess from the air as a major expansion is underway.
-Good news: it doesn't pose much...
+Before flying in, take to heart a little basic information and pick up a few tips from six-million-mile traveler Joe Calloway. → Note: The Nashville Airport (designated with the code BNA for Berry-Nashville Airport), is midway through a massive renovation which means things are in a state of flux.
+Arrive early, be flexible, read the...
 Continue Reading →

 If you're traveling to Nashville, you have two choices: roadway or runway.
 Roadways Although our airport stays busy, for most people traveling to Nashville means driving.
 Three major interstates (we don't call them freeways) --I-24, I-65, I-40--intersect here.
 Don't know if it's still true but the city used to claim that 75% of the population...
 Continue Reading →

 Drink alcohol.
 The legal age for purchasing and/or consuming alcohol beverages is 21.
 Even grandmas will likely be asked to show their IDs.
 Also, good to know: Sunday sales of beer and wine on Sunday from a grocery, drugstore, convenience market or other retail store is limited to 10am-11pm.
 It can be bought 6am-midnight any other...
 Continue Reading →

 You need three things to drive legally as a Nashville resident.
 “Each person drives 36 miles a day—near the top for most miles driven.”
 So reads the sign at the Metro motor vehicle testing center.
 Until we implement workable mass transit, we drive.
 Let's get you motoring with a driver's license and proper auto tags to...
 Continue Reading →